individual-ism/responsive-design/README.md

 }
 ```

-Now go ahead and add that class to the appropriate elements.
-Resize the window.
+Let's add that class to the appropriate elements and resize the window.
 WHAT IS HAPPENING??!
 The sidebar should pop down below the text content when the viewport width gets
-smaller than 572px.
+smaller than 576px.

-Feel free to add more media queries at different widths and use them to create
+Now let's add more media queries at different widths and use them to create different classes!
-different classes!

-## What else can we do with media queries?
+## What Else Can We Do With Media Queries?

 Obviously, width isn't the only property we can change using a media query.
 We
 can change **any** css property.